rbtcollins/bitnami-docker/gke/wordpress/README.md

 mariadb-disk us-central1-b 200     pd-standard READY
 ```

-The `mariadb-disk` is used in the pod definition of the MariaDB master controller to achieve persistence of the database across startups and shutdowns.

 ### MariaDB master pod and service

-For our Wordpress deployment, the first thing that we're going to do is start a [pod](http://kubernetes.io/v1.0/docs/user-guide/pods.html) for MariaDB master.
-We'll use a [replication controller](http://kubernetes.io/v1.0/docs/user-guide/replication-controller.html) to create the pod—even though it's a single pod, the controller is still useful for monitoring health and restarting the pod if required.
+The first thing that we're going to do is start a [pod](http://kubernetes.io/v1.0/docs/user-guide/pods.html) for MariaDB master.
+We'll use a [replication controller](http://kubernetes.io/v1.0/docs/user-guide/replication-controller.html) to create the pod — even though it's a single pod, the controller is still useful for monitoring health and restarting the pod if required.

-We'll use the config file `mariadb-master-controller.yml` for the pod which creates a single MariaDB master pod.
+We'll use the config file `mariadb-master-controller.yml` for the pod which creates a single MariaDB master pod with the label `name=mariadb-master`.

+> **Note**:
+>
-> **Note**: You should change the value of the `MARIADB_PASSWORD` and `MARIADB_REPLICATION_PASSWORD` env variables to your choosing.
+> You should change the value of the `MARIADB_PASSWORD` and `MARIADB_REPLICATION_PASSWORD` env variables to your choosing.

 To create the pod: